Dhanvanshikumar/Bipedal-Robot/README.md

 ![WhatsApp Video 2024-11-08 at 5 23 16 PM](https://github.com/user-attachments/assets/70865eed-6e1d-4e9a-b3c7-0176f15c5572)

 #### INVERSE KINEMATICS (IK)
-1. **Construct the DH Table**:
-    - Defined the Denavit-Hartenberg (DH) parameters for the manipulator.
-    - Used these parameters to create the DH transformation matrix.
-2. **Implement the DH Transformation Matrix**:
-    - Inputted the DH transformation matrix in Python.
-3. **Develop the Inverse Kinematics Function**:
-    - Create a function to calculate the relative inverse kinematics (IK) parameters for the desired assembly configuration.

 #### Result
 - Successfully defined the DH parameters and transformation matrices.